 The algorithm issue was easier to solve than the technical production of the cards.
 The algorithm used for cards is essentially the same one behind bingo tickets.

 Scientific Games Corporation sold $2.7 million worth of cards in the first week of release.
-There gamble on the new ‘Scratch Card’ have paid off instantly.
+Their gamble on ‘Scratch Cards’ paid off instantly.
 Today, the company produces millions of cards for multiple lotteries around the world.

 HOW SCRATCH CARDS ARE MANUFACTURED